 For stay interviews, Letendre often starts with “What keeps you here?” and “If you had a magic wand, what would you change?”
 She says the changes employees crave are often inexpensive and achievable, like more engaged and effective leadership, or the ability to have an impact and a voice.

 Letendre recently conducted interviews with frontline employees at a 70-person company.
-From the information she gathered, the company created a culture committee with a small budget to establish fun activities, brainstorm companywide initiatives and designate coaching leaders—all with the added bonus of sustaining positive employee morale.
-“Through this,” she says, “we saw a 32% increase in employee engagement and a 28% average increase in performance companywide.”
+From the information she gathered, the company created a culture committee with a small budget to establish fun activities, brainstorm company-wide initiatives and designate coaching leaders—all with the added bonus of sustaining positive employee morale.
+“Through this we saw a 32% increase in employee engagement and a 28% average increase in performance company-wide.”

-By investing in the initiative—which includes work breaks and a habit bank—the company demonstrated that not only does it care about its employees, it listens to what they want, too.
+By investing in the initiative, the company demonstrated that not only does it care about its employees, but it also listens to what they want, too.